abstratt/cloudfier-sustainable-jersey/alexandria-forms/README.md

 ### Alexandria: Online Public Records and Forms

-In an effort to increase citizen participation and make government more efficient, Alexandria needs help digitizing certain public records and bring government functions online (i.e. interactive forms, applications, permits, service requests, etc.) The Township doesn't have the finances to fix these problems and come up with solutions.
+> In an effort to increase citizen participation and make government more efficient, Alexandria needs help digitizing certain public records and bring government functions online (i.e. interactive forms, applications, permits, service requests, etc.) The Township doesn't have the finances to fix these problems and come up with solutions.

-### Impact statement by Alexandria
+### Impact statement

-Provide by Michele Bobrowski, Alexandria:

 > New Jersey Municipalities face budget shortfalls on a yearly basis.
 Municipalities  need to make hard decisions when it comes to cutting taxes whether it be a service or an employee in a department.
 In the meantime, residents want the services to continue because that is what they expect of their government.
 >